brklntmhwk/younagi.dev/README.md

 > [!NOTE]
 > Issue-driven Development is a dev process where:
 > - developers are always supposed to create a Github issue first whenever starting coding
-> - issues are associated with specific branches on-to-one, in which development proceeds
+> - issues are associated with specific branches one-to-one, in which development proceeds
 > - After peer code reviews and passing your team's conventional rules, changes are finally merged into the main branch

 1. On [the issue page](https://github.com/brklntmhwk/younagi.dev/issues), Create an issue
-    - preferably add a label that matches the purpose of your issue
+    - Preferably add a label that matches the purpose of your issue
+    - In your issue, clarify the following points
+        - The purpose
+        - As-is
+        - To-be
 2. Select "Create a branch for this issue or link a pull request" to create a branch for your issue
     - e.g., "18-refine-readme" for an issue #18 to refine the README doc
-3. On your local dev environment, execute `git switch -c [[the branch name]]`
+3. In your local dev environment, execute `git switch -c [[the branch name]]`
     - If you haven't had a clone of this project, execute `git clone https://github.com/brklntmhwk/younagi.dev.git` first
     - Hereafter, you're supposed to be at the project root
 4. Execute `git pull origin [[the branch name]]` to keep your local up to date